Question: "What is the origin of the Catholic Church?"

 (3) Most Roman emperors (and citizens) were henotheists.
 A henotheist is one who believes in the existence of many gods, but focuses primarily on one particular god or considers one particular god supreme over the other gods.
 For example, the Roman god Jupiter was supreme over the Roman pantheon of gods.
 Roman sailors were often worshippers of Neptune, the god of the oceans.
 When the Catholic Church absorbed Roman paganism, it simply replaced the pantheon of gods with the saints.
 Just as the Roman pantheon of gods had a god of love, a god of peace, a god of war, a god of strength, a god of wisdom, etc., so the Catholic Church has a saint who is “in charge” over each of these, and many other categories.
 Just as many Roman cities had a god specific to the city, so the Catholic Church provided “patron saints” for the cities.

 (4) The supremacy of the Roman bishop (the papacy) was created with the support of the Roman emperors.
 With the city of Rome being the center of government for the Roman Empire, and with the Roman emperors living in Rome, the city of Rome rose to prominence in all facets of life.
 Constantine and his successors gave their support to the bishop of Rome as the supreme ruler of the church.
-Of course, it is best for the unity of the Roman Empire that the government and state religion be centered in the same location.
+Of course, it is best for the unity of the Roman Empire that the government and state religion be centralized.
 While most other bishops (and Christians) resisted the idea of the Roman bishop being supreme, the Roman bishop eventually rose to supremacy, due to the power and influence of the Roman emperors.
-When the Roman Empire collapsed, the popes took on the title that had previously belonged to the Roman emperors – Pontificus Maximus.
+When the Roman Empire collapsed, the popes took on the title that had previously belonged to the Roman emperors—Pontifex Maximus.

 Many more examples could be given.
-These four should suffice in demonstrating the true origin of the Catholic Church.
-Of course the Roman Catholic Church denies the pagan origin of its beliefs and practices.
-The Catholic Church disguises its pagan beliefs under layers of complicated theology.
-The Catholic Church excuses and denies its pagan origin beneath the mask of “church tradition.”
+These four should suffice in demonstrating the origin of the Catholic Church.
+Of course, the Roman Catholic Church denies the pagan origin of its beliefs and practices.
+The Catholic Church disguises its pagan beliefs under layers of complicated theology and “church tradition.”
 Recognizing that many of its beliefs and practices are utterly foreign to Scripture, the Catholic Church is forced to deny the authority and sufficiency of Scripture.

 Second Timothy 4:3–4 declares, “For the time will come when men will not put up with sound doctrine.
 Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear.
 They will turn their ears away from the truth and turn aside to myths.”